AdaptiveWorX/iac-modules/modules/ram-tagging/README.md

 ## Purpose

-When a VPC is shared from one AWS account (e.g., worx-secops) to another account (e.g., worx-sdlc) using AWS RAM:
+When a VPC is shared from one AWS account (e.g., worx-secops) to another account (e.g., worx-dev) using AWS RAM:
 - The shared resources (VPC, subnets, route tables, etc.) appear in the recipient account
 - However, the tags from the owner account are NOT visible in the recipient account
 - This makes it difficult to identify resources by their descriptive names